-Your business is running QuickBooks Desktop.
-The main QB file is stored either on your PC or even better, stored on a server in your office.
+If your business is running QuickBooks Desktop, then main QB file is stored either on your PC or a server in your office.
 But what if the PC crashes?
 What if someone breaks in?
 What if you are not physically at the office and need to access?
 There is a better way...

 - What if the hard drive crashes on the PC or the PC fails (it's not a matter of if, but a matter of when)?

 - What happens if you don't have a backup?

 - What happens if your business gets broken into or a fire breaks out?

 - What if you need to access QuickBooks Desktop while working from home? (isn't everyone these days?)

 If you are running QB Desktop on a local PC or Server, you really need to consider moving your QuickBooks into a hosted environment and in fact, you should do it right now!

 Cloud hosting simply means that a 3rd party provider (Ace Cloud Hosting, Right Networks, etc) creates a secure virtual Windows PC in the cloud just for your company, that you can access from anywhere you have Internet access.
 You simply access it from your Windows or Mac launching it like you do any program and instantly have access to the "PC in the cloud" where you can then put your QuickBooks Desktop file on it.